Week 1

 For this environment I have a 50k tri-budget and 2x2048 texture maps (includes diffuse, normals, and packed maps).
 I can see from this that I have a lot more freedom with modeling than I do textures, which is why I decided to make a lot of my assets mid-poly.
 This process needs chamfered edges and weighted vertex normals.
 With this I can apply tiling textures to the models and still have nice crisp edges.
 Additionally I'm going to try something I haven't done before, having edge damage as a trim sheet.
 This will need planes floating above the chamfered edges and unwrapped to the trim sheet.

-You can find more information about it from here
+You can find more information about it from here.

 I have never attempted this before, so I'm unsure of whether this trim can be a normal material or has to be a decal.
 If its the latter then it would most likely slow down the FPS however it would depend on numerous factors.